Day One on the Camino Portugués

 Yellow Arrows Can Be Difficult to Locate in Lisbon

 A word of warning to the pilgrimage traveler, regarding the waymarking.
-It is not always easy to find the yellow arrows on the way out of Lisbon.
+It is not always easy to find the yellow arrows and blue stickers on the way out of Lisbon.
 You have to be especially alert and look on electrical boxes, the backs of street signposts and along the curb at the level of the street.
-The arrows are often small, but often accompanied by the blue Fátima arrows, which share the Camino de Santiago route.
+The arrows/stickers are often small, but often accompanied by the blue Fátima arrows, which share the Camino de Santiago route.

-Even though the arrows are there, they are often difficult to see.
+Even though the waymarks are there, they are often difficult to see.

 Photo-Rich Travelogue of Day One on the Camino Portugués